davbeek/gitinspectorgui-rtd/docs/source/gui.rst

 When one or more of the other output formats are selected, the :guilabel:`auto` format is deselected.

-Assuming that the :ref:`viewer option <general-config>` is set to :guilabel:`auto`, the output for the :guilabel:`auto` output format is as
+Assuming that the viewer option is set to :guilabel:`auto`, the output for the :guilabel:`auto` output format is as follows:
-follows:

 - Single repositories are opened in the special purpose webviewer without generating any output file.